Jean v. DorelienHaiti: The High Command and the Raboteau Massacre

 In September 2004, CJA obtained an order from the Florida state court blocking the transfer of nearly $1 million to Dorélien.
 Instead, the judge ordered that the money be paid into an escrow account under the court’s control.

 Asset Recovery & Distribution

 CJA then moved to domesticate the Haitian civil judgment in the Raboteau Massacre Trial in order to make it enforceable in Florida.
-In August 2006, the state court ruled that the Haitian judgment was enforceable in the U.S. Dorélien appealed.
-On August 8, 2007, the Florida First District Court of Appeal affirmed the lower court’s enforcement of the Haitian judgment, thus exhausting Dorélien's appeals.
+In August 2006, the Florida state court ruled that the Haitian judgment was enforceable in the United States.
+Dorélien appealed.
+On August 8, 2007, the Florida First District Court of Appeal affirmed the lower court’s enforcement of the Haitian judgment, thus exhausting Dorélien's available appeals.
 Based on the domesticated Haitian judgment, CJA and co-counsel were able to recover the money in the escrow account.